IAMconsortium/pyam/doc/source/index.rst

 ------------------

 The ``pyam`` package provides a range of diagnostic tools and functions
-for analyzing and working with IAMC-format timeseries data.
+for analyzing and working with Integrated Assessment scenarios following the IAMC timeseries data format.

 Features:
  - Summary of models, scenarios, variables, and regions included in a snapshot.